jyaquinas/jyaquinas.github.io/_drafts/oracle-sql-access-paths.md

 Access path: method by which a query retrieves rows from a row source (table, view, temporary tables resulting from join operations, etc).

-Two main access paths: table access path, index access path.
+There are two main access paths: table access path, index access path.

 | Access Path | Description |
 | --- | --- |